 - The mental side of COVID-19

-Remember that it’s ok not to be ok and if you’re struggling, there are plenty of resources out there to help.
-You’ll be able to find helpful links in the ‘Where to get help’ module.
+Don’t forget that it’s ok not to be ok and if you’re struggling, there are plenty of resources out there to help.
+You’ll be able to find helpful links in the enhanced ‘Where to get help’ module.

 - The financial side of COVID-19

 Many people will have been affected financially from this pandemic.
-Lost jobs, furlough and closing down of businesses have been the main contributors.
-It’s important to review and keep and eye on your finances as you may be able to make some savings.
-You should probably prioritise your most essential bills and think about other revenue streams if you’re feeling strapped for cash.
+It’s important to review and keep an eye on your finances as you may be able to make some savings.
+There’s still help out there if you need it.

 Benefit support – for general information regarding the benefits that are available, visit the new MoneyHelper - This link opens in a new browser window website.
 For information for sick or disabled people and carers visit Citizens Advice UK - This link opens in a new browser window.
 To make sure that you or someone you know is getting support visit the online benefit calculator - This link opens in a new browser window.

 Debt support – to help you deal with any debt worry and stress there’s some free expert information and advice available on understanding debt and access to support and solutions.
 Visit www.citizensadvice.org.uk/debt-and-money/ - This link opens in a new browser window for more.

 If you’re aged 50 or over or aged 16 and over with a health condition that puts you at high risk from COVID-19, you’ll be offered appointment dates from 182 days (six months) after the date of your second dose.
 Visit the NHS website - This link opens in a new browser window for more information and to book an appointment.

 Everyone’s individual experience of COVID-19 and their recovery will be unique, so there’s no ‘one size’ fits all approach but we’ve provided some helpful tips together on how to manage long COVID.

 - Rest – your body needs time to recover;